F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 		1. `sudo chmod +x <INSTALLER>`
 		2. `sudo <INSTALLER>`
 		3. `sudo rm <INSTALLER>`
-	-   add cmake executable to path
+	-   add CMake executable to path

 Other details about CMake can be found in the [CMake Manual](CMake%20Manual.md).

 # vcpkg
 For detailed information about vcpkg, see the [vcpkg Manual](vcpkg%20Manual.md).

 # IDE

-## Clion
+## CLion

 ### Configuration